arvindell/envful/README.md

 # Envful

-Envful is a CLI tool that verifies the presence of environment variables before running a process.
+Envful is a CLI tool that verifies the presence of environment variables.
 It looks inside your [.env](https://www.npmjs.com/package/dotenv) file and system environment.

 <!-- Add image -->